793rd Military Police Battalion: World War II

-The battalion was activated at Camp Maxey, Texas, on the 26 December 1942.
+The battalion was activated at Camp Maxey, Texas, on 26 December 1942.
 The battalion deployed to Scotland in February 1944 for training prior to movement to France in August 1944, where it conducted route security operations on the Red Ball Express until December 1944.
 From December 1944 to June 1945 the battalion conducted port security operations in Antwerp, Belgium, and was cited in the Order of the Day by the Belgian Army.
 In June 1945, the battalion was assigned port security operations in Marseille, France, until January 1946, when it entered Germany.
 The battalion was then assigned to the 1st Infantry Division, and moved to Nuremberg, Germany, where it conducted law and order operations as part of the occupation force and security for the Nuremberg Trials.
 The 793rd Military Police Battalion was awarded the Meritorious Unit Commendation—European theater and campaign streamers—Northern France 1944, and Rhineland 1944–1945, for military operations in Europe during World War II.